 Before and After

 Folks love before and after pictures.
-Remember when shooting a video or photo to stand in the same place each time for the best comparative shots.
+Remember to stand in the same place each time for the best comparative shots when shooting a video or photo.
 The transformation will be much more noticeable when it’s easy to compare.
-Channel your ‘Joanna Gaines’ and set up the shots ahead of time.
+Channel your ‘Joanna Gaines’ and set up the shots beforehand.
 Move unwanted objects in the view that could distract or will need to be edited out.
 Look at the view as if looking through a window.
 Observe all the edges and notice what may be a distraction.
 Use a photo app like Fotor to combine the two photos side by side.

 People love to share their expertise.
-Get your client’s to share their favorite recipes using their garden produce, favorite gardening tips, garden photos, etc. Starting a chat-like atmosphere can create some buzz and grow the relationships among your own client’s.
-Put like-minded people together and give this opportunity to engage with each other.
+Get your clients to share their favorite recipes using their garden produce, favorite gardening tips, garden photos, etc. Starting a chat-like atmosphere can create some buzz and grow your clients’ relationships.
+Put like-minded people together and allow them to engage with each other.

 People love the DIY channels for a reason.
-Learning what you do is another way to show your authority and expertise on the subject.
-Give your audience a short explanation on how to do something whether it’s planting a tree correctly or fertilizing their shrubs and why, how and when.
-It can be in a video, photo or downloadable pdf.
+Learning what you do is another way to show your authority and expertise.
+Give your audience a short explanation on how to do something, whether it’s planting a tree correctly or fertilizing their shrubs, and why, how, and when.
+It can be in a video, photo, or downloadable pdf.
 Keep it short and sweet and to the point to keep them interested.

 What’s that blooming?

-Some people are clueless about how to protect their tender annuals or perennials from harsh weather moving into the area.
-Just as an alert, let people know bad weather is coming and how your services can help after the storm.
+Some people are clueless about protecting their tender annuals or perennials from harsh weather moving into the area.
+As an alert, let people know bad weather is coming and how your services can help after the storm.
 It’s like a public service announcement.
-For example, if a late frost is sure to kill the buds on those hydrangeas, give them a ‘heads up’ and how to protect those tender buds.
+For example, if a late frost kills the buds on those hydrangeas, give them a ‘heads-up’ and how to protect those tender buds.
 They’ll be grateful for their blooms in the coming season.

-If you want more ideas like this, give me a call to discuss your marketing strategy on how to engage your landscape audience on Facebook Business Page.
+If you want more ideas like this, call me to discuss your marketing strategy for engaging your landscape audience on your Facebook Business Page.
 You’ll have an extensive fan club in no time!